Mission burrito: History

 La Cumbre is credited as the first to sell the San Franciscostyle burrito, in 1972.

 Long-time residents of the Mission District trace the origins of the Mission burrito back to the 1960s.
-The owners of "La Cumbre" Taqueria near Valencia and 16th have been credited as the first taqueria to sell this style of burrito.
-The creation of the style is credited to Raul and Micaela Duran who sold burritos from their meat market, which, in 1972, they converted into the La Cumbre Taqueria.
+The owners of La Cumbre Taqueria near Valencia and 16th have been credited as the first taqueria to sell this style of burrito.
+The creation of the style is credited to Raul and Micaela Duran who sold burritos from their meat market, which they converted into La Cumbre Taqueria in 1972.
 They date the birth of the San Francisco burrito to September 29, 1969.

 El Faro ("The Lighthouse"); some sources indicate this establishment as the originator of the San Francisco Missionstyle "super burrito" on September 26, 1961.

 However, like most such claims, this is debated by others who claim to remember similar burritos from earlier in the decade.
 If the claims of the owner of "El Faro" are true, the first San Francisco burrito was sold September 26, 1961 to a group of San Francisco firefighters, using two 6-inch tortillas in place of what later became the large single tortilla.
 The fact that he did not have—and had not previously considered the need for—larger tortillas suggests that the birth of the Mission burrito as we now know it did not come earlier than that time.
 Yet the Mission burrito does have historical forebears in burritos made elsewhere.
 Some assert that the original San Francisco burritos were directly inspired by burritos brought by California Central Valley farmworkers into the fields, then reproduced in the city.
 One restaurant consultant remembered his teen years in the fields in the 1960s this way:

 Freezing cold five AM mornings, the best time to pick lettuce, owners needed a very good cook to attract the best fast crews.
 We'd get huevos rancheros at five, sweet strong hot coffee with a shot of brandy at seven, then full spicy killer burritos at around 10:30, keep you going till afternoon.
 I remember the texture of the shredded beef, the heat of the green peppers, and the proper proportion of rice and beans.
 They were so spicy you didn't need salsa – but you needed that protein and fiber, couldn't survive without it.